 The various types of organizational structure and processes depend on the social setup of the country and the objectives of the business.
 Various jobs of the enterprise are integrated into an effective operational system.
 It defines the duties and responsibilities of people in each cadre.
 The functional and divisionalised types of company organization are generally prevalent in a company organization.
 Line, line and staff, staff and committee type of organization are well known in public administration and military organization.
 Business organization maintains some flexibilities so that the upward and downward movements may be possible at the time of development and decline of the business.
-This type of organization facilitates decentralisation and choice of product and geographical locations.
-The types of organization are line, line and staff, staff, functional project and committee organizations.
+This type of organization facilitates decentralisation are line, line and staff, staff, functional project and committee organizations.